Accessibility

 • Some activities are tactile (touching and using objects)

-Mummy for Melissa:
+A Mummy for Melissa:

-• Brightly coloured puppets
+• Use of brightly coloured puppets

-Sick, Snot and Scabs:
+Snot, Sick and Scabs:

 • The (fake) sick can smell